Business Management BA (Hons)

 This in-depth degree gives you the opportunity to understand how businesses operate and the ethical and social impact they have on communities.
 An experienced, student-focused team will develop your understanding of this business context and develop the critical business skills and transferable skills that future employers will demand.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together, and smaller groups of seminars and tutorials.
 The lectures will provide you with a general framework in Business Management, whilst the seminar activities and discussions, help your understanding and application of the subject.
 In tutorial sessions you will not only develop your understanding of Business Management further, but at times, work together in student led activities.
 Seminars and tutorials are also designed to enhance your leadership and employability skills.

 If you are studying Business Management as a Single Honours degree, in your first year of study there are approximately 12 teaching hours per week, which will decrease to approximately 10 teaching hours per week in your second and third years.
 If you are studying Business Management as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which decreases to approximately 5 teaching hours in your second and third years.

 Throughout your three years of study, you will have a number of assessments.
 Exams are normally held at the end of each academic year and you are required to complete a series of assessment tasks during each year.
 These typically include business reports, essays, and a portfolio.
-In your final year, you are also required to complete a dissertation.
+In your final year, you are also required to complete a research project/dissertation.

-In addition to this, you are given multiple opportunities for formative assessment where assessments are marked to enable guidance and development, but with opportunities to improve before a final mark is given.
+In addition to this, you are given opportunities for formative feedback on assessments, with opportunities to improve before your final submission.

 You will be given feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.